SYBIOTE/Godot-Mesh-slicer/README.md

 ## Use

 Once you download/copy the slicer file into your project.
-There will a new node under rigid body called , sliceble.
+There will a new node under rigid body called , sliceable.
-The sliceable object needs a mesh instance with mesh
+The sliceable node needs a mesh instance with mesh
 and a empty collision shape under it to function.
 Provide a cutting plane to the cut_object function (in world space).
 This will cut the rigid body into two rigidbodies.